 To make an appointment for a breastfeeding consultation, call 706.509.6548.

-We offer breast pumps for rent and purchase.
+In our Mommy Boutique, we offer breast pumps for rent and purchase.
 In addition, we sell a full line of breastfeeding products including accessory kit parts and breastfeeding bras.
 Some commercial insurance companies now provide breast pumps for new mothers at no cost or a minimal charge.
-To learn more, visit our Breastfeeding Supplies page.